POST TRAUMATIC WInningOverwhelming trauma with joy

 BLue collar mental health... from people who have lived it

-- You’ll never get over this… but you will learn to coexist with it
+- You’ll never get over traumatic experiences… but you will learn to coexist with it

-For those who live with trauma there is often confusion and frustration because of the things they get told about trauma by very well intentioned people — most of which isn’t true).
+For those who live with trauma there is often confusion and frustration because of the things they get told about living with trauma (usually by very well intentioned people — most of which isn’t true).
 These 3 Goals & 10 Commandments dispel some of those hurtful myths and allow people who live with trauma to transform their lives.

-We know the truth because many of us have lived with trauma for years and in lots of cases decades.
+We know these truths because we’ve lived with trauma for years and in lots of cases decades.

-Our program is designed to come to you, to share what we’ve learned, to change the way your organization or group views trauma and those who live with it.
-The POST TRAUMATIC WINNING PROGRAM is just the beginning, we don’t stop there, we provide all the materials you’ll need to continue this discussion for years after the on-site program concludes.
+Our program is designed to change the way your organization or group views trauma and those who live with it.
+POST-TRAUMATIC WINNING is just the beginning, we don’t stop there, we provide all the materials you’ll need to continue this discussion for years after the on-site program concludes.

 the mental health path of a human being